-If you’re an iOS user, you’ll find that you can start a video from anywhere you can see a contact in iOS.
+If you’re an iOS user, you will find that you can start a video from anywhere you can see a contact in iOS.
 You can start a video call from a message in iMessage, or you could even add a contact as a favorite in the phone app to quickly start a FaceTime call. iOS 12 will be bringing a bunch of must-have improvements to FaceTime, including group FaceTime calls and the option to layer Animoji and Memoji over your face in FaceTime calls.

-FaceTime certainly doesn’t offer the most bells and whistles of any client on our list, but it’s already integrated within iOS and doesn’t require any additional software or advanced setup.
-If you are new to iOS or Mac, we’ve prepared a guide on how to use FaceTime so that you can learn how to use all of the features.
+FaceTime is adding a lot of cool features, but the real advantage is that it’s already integrated within iOS and doesn’t require any additional software or advanced setup.
+If you are new to iOS or Mac, we prepared a guide on how to use FaceTime so that you can learn how to use all of the features.

 Download now for:

-Duo has a feature called Knock Knock that turns on the caller’s camera as a preview of who’s calling.
-The app will let callers know the video is visible to the other person.
-You can only do this with people who are already in your contacts, and if you decide that this isn’t something you like, you can disable it in settings.
+Duo has a feature called Knock Knock that turns on the caller’s camera in order to show who’s calling.
+The app will let callers know the video is visible to the other person, and it will only trigger with people already in your contact list.
+If you decide that this isn’t something you like, you can easily disable it in Duo’s settings.
 It creates fun opportunities and surprises — such as teasing a birthday cake before wishing someone a happy birthday.
 If you can’t get through, Google Duo also now includes the ability to leave a video message for them to pick up later.

 You can learn more about Google Duo by reading our article as we go hands-on with Google’s new video calling app.